-Jones is not alone.
-Miami private schools are in demand, and waiting lists are long.
+She is not alone.
+Miami area private schools are in demand, and waiting lists are long.
 But not all private schools are created equal, and finding a good fit is important in order for the experience to be satisfying to the students, the parents and the teachers.
 So how do you know which school is the best choice for your children?
 As the teachers say, “Do your homework.”

 A large draw for many parents when considering public versus private schools is the smaller class size the private school students enjoy.
 A smaller teacher-to-student ratio translates into more individualized attention.

 “One of the benefits of a private school education is that each student is valued and understood.”
 “Our classrooms are small, with a 9-1 student-teacher ratio, and our average teacher has 18 years of experience.”

 With so much one-on-one interaction, teachers get to know the students and are able to work with them in very specific ways.
 If a student is working ahead of his or her peers, the child can be challenged appropriately, while the student who is struggling with a particular concept can get the extra help he or she needs.

 Private schools have much more freedom and flexibility in terms of curriculum.
 “There are more diverse course offerings academically and in the fine arts and athletics.”

 The depth and breadth of the curriculum is important, offering opportunities for foreign languages, advanced placement courses, advanced math and science courses and more.